-Do drugs for epilepsy have side effects?
+Do medications for epilepsy have side effects?

-Chronic side effects may occur when drugs are taken over a long time.
+Chronic side effects may occur when medications are taken over a long time.
 However, these effects can be reduced, for example, good dental hygiene can help swollen gums, a side effect of the prolonged use of phenytoin.
 Bone health may be affected by some medications over a long time.
 If you are at risk of this, your doctor may suggest a DEXA bone scan to see if your bones are becoming thin or brittle as there is a risk of osteoporosis.
 Your doctor may also recommend you take calcium supplementation.
 Always report suspected side effects to your team but don’t stop taking your medication unless your doctor advises you to.
 Drug level monitoring is relevant with some drugs, such as Epanutin (Phenytoin).
 Make sure to read the patient information leaflet supplied with your medication to see the full list of possible side effects.

-Interactions with other prescribed drugs
+Interactions with other prescribed medications

 Some prescribed drugs for other medical conditions can affect epilepsy or interact with epilepsy medication.
 Certain antibiotics, anti-malaria drugs, pain medications, steroids, broncho-dilators and anti-histamines are just some that can do this.
 Other prescribed medications that can have these effects include anti-depressants, anti-psychotics and benzodiazepines.
-Epilepsy drugs can also affect some oral contraceptives.
+Epilepsy medications can also affect some oral contraceptives.
 When you are being prescribed other drugs always mention your epilepsy treatment and discuss possible interactions with your doctor.

 Interactions with over the counter medicines